CivicActions/ssp-toolkit/docs/ssp.md

 ### SI-10: Information Input Validation

-> The information system checks the validity of [Assignment: organization-defined information inputs].

 ##### Drupal

 All Drupal form input text is subject to format verification and input validation.

 ### SI-11: Error Handling

-> The information system:
->   a.
-Generates error messages that provide information necessary for corrective
-> actions without revealing information that could be exploited by adversaries; and
->   b.
-Reveals error messages only to [Assignment: organization-defined personnel
-> or roles].

 #### a